enindu/mirrorlist/README.md

 - `-output`: Store mirrors in a file.
 This truncate any existing file.
 - `-verbose`: Display warnings and informations in terminal.

-Run `mirrorlist -h` for more information.
+Run `go doc mirrorlist` for more information.